JetBrains/intellij-sdk-docs/topics/basics/project_model.md

 A facet represents a certain configuration, specific for a particular framework or technology associated with a [module](#module).
 A module can have multiple facets.
-For example, Spring-specific configuration is stored in a dedicated [Spring facet](https://www.jetbrains.com/help/idea/spring-projects.html).

 ## Configuration